- Archives, Libraries and Societies

 - The Lewis County Genealogical Society has a listing of all Lewis County Cemeteries in their records and will take lookup requests.
 Check their website for more information.

 - Death Certificates of Finns in Lewis County, Washington - Merle A. Reinikka extracted information from death certificates of Finns who died in Lewis County, WA between 1907 and 1947.
+[This link points to an archived version hosted by the Internet Archives.]

 - Find politicians and other famous people who were born or buried in Lewis County at The Political Graveyard!

-- View obituaries posted on the Rootsweb Message Board for Lewis Co., WA - surnames include: Black, Carnes, Fitz, Geyer, Haugan, Kadel, Kuehner, Moon, Mordick, Ogle, Payette, Rangel, Roundtree, Sands, Sato, Smith, Snow, Toy.
+- View obituaries posted on the Ancestry Message Board for Lewis Co., WA - surnames include: Black, Carnes, Fitz, Geyer, Haugan, Kadel, Kuehner, Moon, Mordick, Ogle, Payette, Rangel, Roundtree, Sands, Sato, Smith, Snow, Toy.

 Churches and Religious Groups